-- First, the Subscription ID, that can be uploaded and retrieved from Settings -> Subscriptions - Second, the Management Certificate file, that can be uploaded and retrieved from Settings -> Management Certificates - The following gem is required: azure.
+- Third, the certificate file (.cer) has to be uploaded to Settings -> Management Certificates - The following gem is required: azure.
 Otherwise, run the install_gems script as root:

 '''

 /usr/share/one/install_gems cloud

 '''

 5.4.3 OpenNebula Configuration

 Uncomment the Azure AZ IM and VMM drivers from /etc/one/oned.conf file in order to use the driver.